abdulsaleh/asyncio-for-ai/src/introduction.md

 # Introduction

-If you've used the OpenAI or Gemini API, you've probably seen `asyncio` scattered throughout the documentation.
+If you've used the OpenAI or Gemini API, you've probably seen `asyncio` throughout the documentation.
 You might've copied `async/await` without understanding what it does.
 You might've wondered if it actually matters.

 It matters.

 `asyncio` is a library for writing concurrent code in Python.
 You can use `asyncio` to make concurrent model API calls, sending 100s of requests concurrently instead of one at a time.

-Making concurrent API calls is a common use case of `asyncio`, but you can also use it to build way cooler things like rate limiters, producer-consumer pipelines, and web crawlers.
+Making API calls is a common use case of `asyncio`, but you can also use it to build way cooler things like rate limiters, producer-consumer pipelines, and web crawlers.
 This guide is about building those cool things.

 ## How this guide is structured